safe-global/safe-eth-py/docs/source/index.rst

 Introduction
 ============

-Safe-eth-py includes a set of libraries to work with Ethereum and Gnosis projects:
+Safe-eth-py includes a set of libraries to work with Ethereum and Safe projects:
   - `EthereumClient`, a wrapper over Web3.py `Web3` client including utilities to deal with ERC20/721 tokens and tracing.
-  - `Gnosis Safe <https://github.com/safe-global/safe-contracts>`_ classes and utilities.
+  - `Safe <https://github.com/safe-global/safe-contracts>`_ classes and utilities.
   - Price oracles for `Uniswap`, `Kyber`...
   - Django serializers, models and utils.